-See Note 28 (c) for a breakdown of revenues and income and selected assets from external customers by country of domicile.
+See Note 28 (c) for a breakdown of revenues and income and selected assets by geographic location.

-(vi) Foreign currency translation
+(v) Foreign currency translation

-(i) Functional and presentation currency
+(a) Functional and presentation currency

 Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
 The consolidated financial statements are presented in Brazilian Reais ("R\$"), which is the Group functional and presentation currency.